symfony/symfony-docs/quick_tour/en/03-The-Controller.markdown

       return $this->createResponse('Hello '.$name);
     }

-This is more useful when a controller needs to send back a JSON response, for an Ajax request for instance.
+This is really useful when a controller needs to send back a JSON response for an Ajax request.

 Error Management
 ----------------